DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "The change to this world.
 Sid called it _World Reincarnation_.
-And there are several people who are source of this change.
+And there is someone who tampered with the world
-Look for them!
+Look for him!
-Except for me and Sid there are three remaining hero."
+He should be among three remaining hero."

 "You know about Sid?
 And world alternation?
 You know this much...!?"

-"<ruby>He<rt>Sid</rt></ruby> predicted that something strange phenomena is going to happen with world.
+"<ruby>He<rt>Sid</rt></ruby> predicted that some strange phenomena is going to happen with world.
 That's why."

 Demoness claw, painted with black, pointed at Kay's sword.